Audio CDs:

 Burn Errors: Once you order, our automated system tries to burn your audio CD and at this point, there may be errors:

 2. 'invalid files' error.
-This occurs if you've used non English letters and numbers in the file name or you have included wav files with a bit rate of over 14llkbps.
+This occurs if you've used non English letters and numbers in the file name or you have included wav files with a bit rate of over 1411 kbps.
 We'll inactivate the project until you fix the problem, and upload a new .zip file.

-We do not download, extract, and look for errors UNTIL you order a copy at which point we download it once, and try to burn it.
-Once we know it works at least once, there will not be any future errors.
-If we find errors, your project will be inactivated and you'll be told (by email) what the problem is.
+We do not download, extract, and look for errors UNTIL you order a copy at which point the automated system will download it once, and try to burn it.
+Once we know it works at least once, there should not be any future errors.
+If the automated system finds errors, your project will be inactivated and you'll be told (by email) what the problem is.
 Once you fix the problem and upload a new .zip file with the fix, we'll then approve the project, and try to burn the disc again.

 When an audio CD is made, the files are renamed as Track01.CDa, Track02.CDa ...
 If you look at the image, you can see the information a computer will see when an Audio CD is loaded.
 It does not matter what you've named your .MP3 or .WAV file.
 Once the Audio CD is made, the file names change.